critmcdonald/agate-examples/README.md

 # Welcome to Agate Examples

-This repo is a an unofficial extension of the [agate](http://agate.readthedocs.io/en/1.6.0/) Python library.
+This repo contains my personal examples using the [agate](http://agate.readthedocs.io/en/1.6.0/) Python library.
 While the [Cookbook](http://agate.readthedocs.io/en/1.6.0/cookbook.html) and [Tutorial](https://github.com/wireservice/agate/blob/master/tutorial.ipynb) have some good examples, these are variations that I would like to remember.

 The site is available here: [Agate examples](http://agate-examples.rtfd.io).